 Just like my crockpot, pho holds a special place in my heart.
 It’s one of my favorite foods and one that I haven’t been able to enjoy because one, I haven’t found a Vietnamese restaurant I like and two, I’ve had to avoid certain foods for awhile due to my food allergies, and grains particularly for my auto-immune disease.

 So I made my own Chicken Zoodle Pho to satisfy my pho tooth!
 Thanks to the good ole crockpot, it could not have been simpler either.
 This will be one recipe I’ll be making all summer long.
 Fingers crossed the crockpot holds up, I don’t think I could bear parting with it!

 P.S.
 Need a spiralizer?
 I use this one all the time.
 It’s very inexpensive!

-- 12 ounces boneless chicken breast (2-3 chicken breasts)
+- 12 ounces boneless skinless chicken breasts 2-3 chicken breasts

 - 2 tbsp oyster sauce

 - 10 cups organic vegetable broth